AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 If the window was already open on a different monitor, it will move to the monitor you selected keeping the same size and position.

-You can also use the \[Open
+You can also use the <Keys.SoftKey>Open
-Workspace Window\] menu command on the root menu to show the workspace open buttons.
+Workspace Window</Keys.SoftKey> menu command on the root menu to show the workspace open buttons.
 Pressing <Keys.HardKey>Open/View</Keys.HardKey> again will close the workspace button overlay, or pressing the <Keys.ContextKey>X</Keys.ContextKey>
 at the top of the button overlay on any screen will close it on all screens.